At Konscious Keto, we have noticed there seems to be a lot of confusion when it comes to sodium and other minerals your body needs.

 Supplement with Pink Himalayan Sea Salt

 It may seem like all salt is the same, especially when we are talking about sodium.
 Next time you visit the grocery store, though, take a look at the salt selections.
-There’s quite an array of options to choose from!
+There are quite an array of options to choose from!

 How do you know which salt is best for adding electrolytes to your diet?
 One of the best salts for adding sodium and other important electrolytes to your diet is pink Himalayan salt.